 After posting the Teddy Bear Picnic cake and the How to Make Fondant Basketweave Tutorial, the question that’s been most asked is how to make a fondant checkered blanket like the teddy bear was sitting on.
 So here it is..
 How to Make a Fondant Checkered Blanket.

 This is another tutorial that’s fairly easy to pull together with some basic supplies!
 Nothing really special needed (just the way I like it).

 - White and red fondant (I used homemade marshmallow fondant for the white and Satin Ice Red Vanilla)

-- Clear Sewing Ruler (you could get by without this, but I use it often and it’s an inexpensive tool)
+- Clear Quilting Ruler (you could get by without this, but I use it often and it’s an inexpensive tool)

 - Pastry Wheel

 - Shortening (or you could use sugar glue, but it might get messy)

 First, you’re going to need to know what size you want your blanket to be.
 For today’s tutorial, I was going to put it on a 4″ round (dummy) cake.
 I wanted the corners of the blanket to hang down about an inch on the sides of the cake, so I opted to do a blanket approximately 5″ square.
 Using my clear acrylic sewing ruler and a small pastry wheel, I cut out a 5″ square.